owlbarn/tutorial/book/case-nst/README.md

 Then the euclidean distance of these characteristics are used to express the `content_distance()` and `style_distance()` functions.
 Finally, the optimisation techniques such as gradient descent are applied to f(x) to get a good enough x .

-## Constructing and Running NST Network
+## Building a NST Network

+The details: Loss function, pre-trained weight, optimiser, etc.

 I’ve implement an NST application with Owl.
 All the code (about 180 lines) is included in [this Gist](https://gist.github.com/jzstark/6f28d54e69d1a19c1819f52c5b16c1a1).
 This application uses the VGG19 network structure to capture the content and style characteristics of images.
 The pre-trained network file is also included.
 It relies on `ImageMagick` to manipulate image format conversion and resizing.
 Please make sure it is installed before running.

+## Running NST

 This application provides a simple interfaces to use.
 Here is an example showing how to use it with two lines of code: